ZJUVAI/Newclid/docs/manual/overview.rst

    on the assumption that the probability of a failure at random is low.

-With given problem in Geogebra, GeoSolver uses then the definitions of Geogebra, translates the symbolic construction to premises and symbols graph elements and gets the numerical coordinates from the :code:`.ggb` file.
+With given problem in Geogebra, Newclid uses then the definitions of Geogebra, translates the symbolic construction to premises and symbols graph elements and gets the numerical coordinates from the :code:`.ggb` file.

 Usage of the numerical coordinates:
 - numerical predicates